OpenTechSchool/python-data-intro/core/text-files.md

 <a href="http://www.flickr.com/photos/mwichary/2355783479/" title="IBM 1403 printout (from the power-of-two program) by Marcin Wichary, on Flickr"><img class="text-left" src="http://farm3.staticflickr.com/2087/2355783479_ba8837ac18_q.jpg" width="150" height="150" alt="IBM 1403 printout (from the power-of-two program)"></a>
 </div>

 A character can be a number like 3 or 6, or a letter of the alphabet like M or p.
-Taken together, programmers call numbers and letters the the set of *alphanumeric* characters.
+Taken together, programmers call numbers and letters the set of *alphanumeric* characters.

 Characters also include non-alphanumeric symbols like # or $, or even more exotic symbols like 汉 or Й. Each of these is a single character